 - Mail a printed application or submit it to the visa application centre (VAC) for your region in person.

 - Pay the processing fees ($150).

 - Collect all of the required documents and keep a printed or digital copy of your file.
 If you submit an application through the Student Direct Stream, contact firstname.lastname@example.org to arrange for payment of your tuition fees.

 NOTICE!
 Depending on your country of origin, there may be additional requirements for obtaining a study permit.
 Consult the application package for instructions pertaining to your Canadian Visa Office.
 It is important to understand that the refusal rate for study permits is extremely high for certain countries.
-For example, if your application is processed in Dakar, please consult the document entitled Comprendre un refus (Understanding a refusal – in French) and attach a detailed letter of explanation (lettre explicative détaillée – in French).
-In all cases, be sure to submit a complete file along with adequate proof of financial support.
+Attach a detailed letter of explanation (Study permit explanation letter) and be sure to submit a complete file along with adequate proof of financial support.